 Light pollution wastes energy and money and causes glare that makes it difficult to see well at night.
 Misdirected light crosses property lines and intrudes into homes, disturbing sleep.
 Hundreds of studies have documented the adverse effects of light pollution on the environment, and more than 1,600 investigations into the impact on human health have been reported:

 An excellent summary of the medical issues was recently published in the American Journal of Preventive Medicine.

+The fixtures that have been selected will clothe our entire City in a harsh ugly light.
 And of course light pollution is obliterating the stars–a source of inspiration and information to diverse cultures across the centuries.